UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team05-vision-language-action-models.md

 ### Discrete Tokens for Actions vs Continous Diffusion

 The decision represents a tradeoff primarily between high-level semantic reasoning with a large vision language model backbone and precise low-level control with a diffusion policy.
-Octo was also evluated using goal image conditioning and found it had 25% higher success rate than when being evaluated with language conditioning.
+Octo was also evaluated using goal image conditioning and found it had 25% higher success rate than when being evaluated with language conditioning.

 ![]({{ '/assets/images/team05/OctoCharts.png' | relative_url }})
 {: style="width: 800px; max-width: 100%;"}